Fix GitHub Actions Permission Denied (EACCES, 403, Write Blocked)

 Q: Can I just use sudo to fix EACCES?

 A: Technically yes on hosted Ubuntu runners.
 But it’s a bad idea.
 Files created with sudo end up owned by root, which causes permission conflicts later when the runner user tries to clean up or cache things.
+The official GitHub runner docs explicitly recommend against it.
 Install to $HOME/.local or use --prefix instead.

 Q: Works on main branch, fails on PR branches.
 What gives?